1971 Liechtenstein women's suffrage referendum

 A referendum on the introduction of women's suffrage was held in Liechtenstein on 28 February 1971.
-Voting was restricted to men, and resulted in a majority against its introduction.
+Voting was restricted to men, and resulted in a narrow majority against its introduction.
 Voter turnout was 85.6%.
 Following the referendum, some women demonstrated in Vaduz and other towns, booing male pedestrians and carrying signs bearing the slogan "Men of Liechtenstein: Where's your virility".